 Note: Liquid refractometric samples are chosen on the basis of the requirement of constant values of their refractive indices, low volatility, non-toxicity, non-hygroscopicity and possibility to receive them in pure form.
 The liquid refractometric samples are recommended to be kept in hermetic or sealed one-use glass ampoules.
 Each sample shall have a label with the name, the refractive index value relative to air, temperature correction factor for the refractive index at the working temperatures other than 20 ° C, the production date, the batch number and the expiry date.
-The volume of ampoules is determined by the manufacturer reasoning from their sufficiency for verification of a refractometer at the minimum flow-rate of a liquid sample within the limits of 0.2 - 1 ml.
+The ampoule capacity is determined by the manufacturer on the basis of adequacy of their application for verification of refractometers with the minimum consumption of the liquid sample

-7.4.3.
-Verification by liquid samples using refractometric liquids is carried out in the following way.

-7.4.3.1.
-To apply 0,2 - 1 ml of doubly distilled water on the surface of the measuring prism or to pour it into the measuring cell of the refractometer and to wait for the temperature to be set within the required values, and to measure the refractive index.

-7.4.3.2.
-Remove the sample of doubly distilled water from the surface of the measuring prism or cell.
-Put again the other 0.2 - 1 ml of doubly distilled water on the surface of the measuring prism or cell and take readings after the required temperature has been set.
-Measurements are taken five times, the measuring sample being put or removed from the surface of the measuring prism or cell.
-The average refractive index is calculated from the five values obtained.

-7.4.3.3.
-Measure one after another the refractive indices of some other standard refractometric liquids (CRM) chosen from Table 3 (Recommended Annex 3), performing operations from clauses 7.4.3.1 and 7.4.3.2.
+- 7.4.3.
+Verification by liquid samples using refractometric liquids is carried out in the following way. - 7.4.3.1.
+Put the optimum amount (recommended in the operation manual) of doubly distilled water on the surface of the measuring prism or into the measuring cuvette of the refractometer, wait for temperature stabilization within the required values and measure the refractive index (for refractometers with the initial point of the measurement range from 1,3). - 7.4.3.2.
+Remove the doubly distilled water sample from the surface of the measuring prism or cuvette.
+Put again doubly distilled water on the surface of the measuring prism or into the measuring cuvette and take readings after the required temperature value has been established.
+Measurements are taken five times, the measuring sample being put and removed from the surface of the measuring prism or cuvette each time.
+The average value of the refractive index is calculated by the five values obtained. - 7.4.3.3.
+Measure one by one the refractive indices chosen from Table 3 (Recommended Appendix 3) or other standard refractometric liquids (CRM), repeating the operations in.7.4.3.1 and 7.4.3.2. - 7.4.3.4.

-7.4.3.4.
 Before each measurement the planes of the prisms or the cell shall be cleaned with distilled water or ethyl alcohol, wiped with gauze or cotton wool and dried.
-The time interval between measurements shall be at least 60 seconds including the time of cleaning and drying of the surfaces of the prisms or the cell after each measurement.

-7.4.4.
-Refractometers with scales numbered in the weight values of dry substance can be also verified using fresh sucrose-water solution in accordance with the Table for sucrose-water solutions (Informative Annex 4) of the standard (ICUMSA Specification and Standard SPS - 3 2000).
+The time interval between measurements shall be at least 60 seconds including the time of cleaning and drying of the surfaces of the prisms or the cell after each measurement. - 7.4.4.
+Refractometers with scales numbered in the mass concentration values, $\%{mass}$ (Brix), can be also verified using fresh sucrose-water solution in accordance with the Table for sucrose-water solutions (Informative Annex 4) of the standard (ICUMSA Specification and Standard SPS 3 2000).
 The corrections should be applied if the temperature deviates from 20 °C, using Table 5 (Informative Annex 5).
 The procedure for preparation of sucrose-water solutions is given in Informative Annex 7.
-The measurement procedure corresponds to clauses 7.4.3.1 and 7.4.3.2, and the further processing of measurement results corresponds to clause 7.5.
+The measurement procedure corresponds to clauses 7.4.3.1 and 7.4.3.2, and the further processing of measurement results corresponds to clause 7.5. - 7.5.

-7.5.
 Processing of measurement results.
-(Budget of uncertainties)
+(Budget of uncertainties).

-7.5.1.
-The measurement results are processed in accordance with the Guide on Expression of Uncertainty in Measurement (GUM).

-7.5.2.
-The initial data for determination of the deviations of the refractometer measurement results from the measurand values are the results of multiple measurements (i=5).

-7.5.3.
-The error of the refractometer at each control point is calculated by the formula:
+- 7.5.1.
+The measurement results are processed in accordance with the Guide on Expression of Uncertainty in Measurement (GUM). - 7.5.2.
+The initial data for determination of the deviations of the refractometer measurement results from the measurand values are the results of multiple measurements (i=5). - 7.5.3.
+The error of the refractometer indication at each control point is calculated by the formula:

-$$E = n{Do} - n{Dav}$$
+$$E = n{\text{Dav}} - n{\text{Do}} - \tag{4},$$